 And here it is in its naturally aged glory…

-Both sideboards started off with dull brown stains covered in layers of polyurethane which were rather flat finishes that appeared dated (and not in a good way).
+This sideboard started off with a dull brown stain covered in layers of polyurethane which was a rather flat finish that appeared dated (and not in a good way).
 Don’t you think?

 There’s a difference between dated furniture and aged furniture.
 Unlike dated, furniture, aged furniture becomes more beautiful over time.
 Aged furniture tells a story of the generations of families that used it for decades.